top of page

 Charaxes virilis

-species-group Nichetes.
-This group includes only one species: C. nichetes.
-This was neither sampled by Davenport or myself.
-A specimen was referenced from the National Museum of Scotland, entomology collections department as being recorded from Semuliki.
+Species group Nichetes.
+C. nichetes was identified from the National Museum of Scotland, entomology collections department as being recorded from Semuliki.

 Field Images: There are field images for the majority of species recorded.
 Some were recorded from the 1996 park survey of Semuliki and not trapped during my sampling periods.
 Also unfortunately an sd card full of images was corrupted.
 Fortunately, the Charaxes species that had no complementary field image had been identified prior to the sd card being corrupted, of the ones trapped by myself.
 The species with no field image will be the focus of further field trips to Semuliki.